 Marty’s first novel, 809 Jacob Street, was published in 2013 by Black Beacon Books, and won the Australian Shadows Award for Best Horror Novel.
 His novel was also given an Honorable Mention in Shelf Unbound’s Page Turner competition.

 His short horror fiction has been nominated for both the Australian Shadows and Ditmar awards, reprinted in Australian Dark Fantasy and Horror (‘the best of 2008’), and repeatedly included in year’s best recommended reading lists.
 Marty’s essays on horror literature have been published in journals and university textbooks in Australia and India, and he was also co-editor of the award winning Macabre; A Journey through Australia’s Darkest Fears, a landmark anthology showcasing the best Australian horror stories from 1836 to the present.

-When not writing, Marty is a Director and consultant palynologist at MGPalaeo, based in Perth, WA.
+When not writing, Marty is a Director and Senior Palynologist at MGPalaeo, based in Perth, WA.